 with a cool effect.

-and a "when I start as clone" block.
+and a when I start as a clone block.

 This will make each clone start falling from a random spot.

-When the "create clone" block is clicked, the code under the "when I start as clone"
+the code under the when I start as a clone block runs.

-A clone appears at a random horizontal location on the screen.
+A clone appears at a random, horizontal location

 Clones fall down the screen, but they pile up on the bottom.

-You also need to keep clicking the "create clone" block to make clones.
+You also need to keep clicking the create clone block

-Add a "delete this clone" block at the bottom of the
+Add a delete this clone block at the bottom of the

-Or, use “broadcast” and "when I receive" blocks to tell the text exactly when to start
+to tell a text exactly when to start

 falling down the screen.